arangodb/arangodb/Documentation/UserManual/Transactions.md

     db.c2.count(); /* 1 */

-Again, not returning `true` from the `TRANSACTION` function will make the transaction roll back automatically, reverting the changes done in all declared collections:
+Again, throwing an exception from inside the `action` function will make the transaction abort and roll back all changes in all collections:

     /* setup */
     var db = require("internal").db;